 I’m not one to try and sell someone on something they don’t want.
 But, I am always looking for the best products for making my crafts.

-I mean, why would I waste money on something that doesn’t do exactly what I need to do with the best precision and the most ease?!
+Why would I waste money on something that doesn’t do what I need to do with precision and ease?!
 Nope.
 So that leaves the question: Cricut vs Silhouette?

 So, I got this fantastic opportunity to check out both the Silhouette Cameo 4 and the Cricut Maker.
 I have been a Cricut user since that first 6 inch machine.

 I decided to share that with you and help you figure out which cutting machine to buy (if that’s what you’re planning–if you’re not planning to buy a cutting machine, this is going to be informative, but I’m not sure why you’re here…LOL!).

 Now, let’s get comparing.